GoogleCloudPlatform/professional-services/tools/capacity-planner-sheets-extension/README.md

 1. Fill out the project id, end time, total duration in minutes, and the timezone.
 2. `Capacity Planner > Get Project Metrics`.
 A sheet named `{project_id}_raw` is created for the specified project.
+   - The first time you run the script, A pop up will ask you grant some permissions to your Google Account.
+Review the permissions and check "allow".
 3. Repeat 1. and 2. for any additional projects of interest.
 4. `Capacity Planner > Create Planning Sheet` to create a combined sheet.
 5. Fill in column F in the Combined Planning Sheet with the CCU value (pre-filled to 400,000) and the estimates for each metric.
 The rest of the sheet will update with the gap between the estimated and actual values.